- CIE » Our Start-Ups

 Eskwelabs

-Eskwelabs is a data upskilling school in Southeast Asia that is democratising access to new job opportunities by helping adult learners capitalise on where humans can offer better value than technology.
-Eswelabs aims to equip learners with job-ready data skills they can take straight to the workforce.
-Their flagship Data Science and Data Analytics bootcamps have taught hundreds of students topics like Machine Learning, effective data visualisation and stakeholder communication.
-On average, their graduates’ salaries increase by 50% and have landed roles in e-commerce, banking, start-ups, and large consultancy companies.
+Eskwelabs is a data upskilling school in Southeast Asia, democratising access to new job opportunities by helping adult learners capitalise on where humans can offer better value than technology.
+Their flagship Data Science and Data Analytics bootcamps have taught hundreds of students topics like Machine Learning, data visualisation, and stakeholder communication.
+Graduates increase their salaries by 50% and land roles in e-commerce, banking, start-ups, and consultancy firms.

 iCanStudy